HwWobbe/MwsH/ReadMe.md

   - anticipate the need for more Guidance via a SoW
     - can a new repo help?  ( especially gived the CoPilot PR support )
       - at the least this may stimluate learningForBpH
+        - integrate the notes from the other repo

   - Shared AsksH may be effective within LzH

 - "architecture" chat should follow OnTheList needs